great-expectations/great_expectations/docs/docusaurus/docs/cloud/get_support.md

 description: Learn what resources are available to help you resolve issues with GX Cloud.
 ---

-Use the information provided here to help you resolve GX Cloud issues.
+The information provided here is intended to help you resolve GX Cloud issues.
+Several resources are available, including the collective knowledge of a very active community and experienced GX Developer Advocates (DAs).
+Knowing what resources are available and how to ask questions will simplify your support experience.

 ## Try solving your issue first